torvalds/linux/Documentation/userspace-api/media/v4l/metafmt-d4xx.rst

 V4L2_META_FMT_D4XX buffers follow the metadata buffer layout of V4L2_META_FMT_UVC with the only difference, that it also includes proprietary payload header data.
-D4xx cameras use bulk transfers and only send one payload per frame, therefore their headers cannot be larger than 255 bytes.
+D4xx cameras use bulk transfers and only send one payload per frame, therefore their headers cananalt be larger than 255 bytes.

 This document implements Intel Configuration version 3 [9_].